About Sara Hendrick

 - Hendrick, S.*, Williams, M.J., & Bianchi, E. C. (August 2021).
 Consequences of work and parents

 identities for men’s life satisfaction.
-Paper presented at the annual meeting of the
+Paper presented at the annual meeting of the Academy of Management.
+Virtual.

 -